nblair/developer-tools/README.md

 ### preauth-simulation filter

-[preauth-simulation filter](preauth-simulation-filter/README.md) includes a Java Servlet Filter that lets a developer spoof Pre-Authentication environments (Shibboleth, SiteMinder) locally without having to install them on their workstation.
+[preauth-simulation-filter](preauth-simulation-filter/README.md) includes a Java Servlet Filter that lets a developer spoof Pre-Authentication environments (Shibboleth, SiteMinder) locally without having to install them on their workstation.